katslump/backend-coding-challenge/README.md

 - the endpoint is exposed at `/suggestions`
 - the partial (or complete) search term is passed as a querystring parameter `q`
-- the caller's location can optionally be supplied via querystring parameters `latitude` and `longitude` to help improve relative scores
 - the endpoint returns a JSON response with an array of scored suggested matches
     - the suggestions are sorted by descending score
     - each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident)
     - each suggestion has a name which can be used to disambiguate between similarly named locations
     - each suggestion has a latitude and longitude
+- **BONUS** the caller's location can optionally be supplied via querystring parameters `latitude` and `longitude` to help improve relative scores
 - all functional tests should pass (additional tests may be implemented as necessary).
 - the final application should be [deployed to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
 - feel free to add more features if you like!